dackst/nayuta/notes.md

     * Nayuta recognizes the meaning of the word "Terra" when he first hears it, so there's another thing to think about. apparently in Latin there's a similar ambiguity between the substance and the specific entity
   * humans definitely shouldn't call it anything but "world" until at least after moon reveal. except for William's theories, Lost Heaven almost seems to be commonly thought of as an alternate dimension or something and most think the world is flat (and therefore would definitely not be [considered a planet](https://en.wikipedia.org/wiki/Classical_planet))
     * let's just say the researchers, as smart dudes into astronomy, understand by the time they read zext's message. meanwhile maybe most others would probably find out by the epilogue, if they even bring it up at all
+* this side/other side: this world/other world (this isn't some Persona 1/2 alternate version of the same world kind of deal, and the characters who tend to use this phrasing already know that. you can't say they're referring to "this side of the gate", as these characters aren't limited to only use that one gate like nayuta is)

 * cliff: chasm (when referring to the gap between two natural cliffs), wall (when referring to the sides of an artificial building)
 * transfer gates "work" or "connect" when teleportation is available and "don't work" or "disconnect" when unavailable, rather than "moving" or "stopping"